jmduke/arcana.computer/writing/_miscellany/this-site.md

 2. Denormalize it.
 3. Serialize it and write it to disk.

-The result is pretty nice; ever time I deploy the site, it automatically pulls all the latest data from Airtable.
+The result is pretty nice; every time I deploy the site, it automatically pulls all the latest data from Airtable.

 ### Jekyll